mark-christiansen/kafka-proxy/README.md

 ## Nginx Proxy

-The Nginx proxy is the [Ubuntu image](https://hub.docker.com/r/ubuntu/nginx) because the [official Nginx image](https://hub.docker.com/_/nginx) does not contain the module `ngx_stream_module.so`.
-I could have built a custom Docker image from this version and added this module but I chose this route because it was quicker.
-For a long term implementation I would definitely build a custom image from the [official Nginx image](https://hub.docker.com/_/nginx).
-The container loads up the file `nginx.conf` from the base of this project.
-It should be configured like shown below.
+The Nginx proxy is using the [Ubuntu image](https://hub.docker.com/r/ubuntu/nginx) because the [official Nginx image](https://hub.docker.com/_/nginx) does not contain the module `ngx_stream_module.so`.
+The proxy could have used a custom Docker image extending the [official Nginx image](https://hub.docker.com/_/nginx) which adds this module, but I chose the [Ubuntu image](https://hub.docker.com/r/ubuntu/nginx) because it was quicker.
+For a long term implementation, I would definitely build a custom image from the [official Nginx image](https://hub.docker.com/_/nginx).
+The proxy container loads up the file `nginx.conf` from the base of this project.
+It is configured as shown below.
 ```
 load_module '/usr/lib/nginx/modules/ngx_stream_module.so';